gitcseme/Sightline_QA_Automation_POM/README.md

   3. pageFactory - Each page of the application is mapped to specific class here.
 All locators and functions of the specific page are    	maintained in specific class.
   4. testScriptSmoke - contains classes where somke test scenarios are covered.
 We could see sepearte class based on module.
   5. testScriptsRegression- contains classes where regression scenarios are covered.

+  Note: To run required module in smoke or regression suite, please comment all other modules!!

 > src/test/java - just a place holder.
 Empty one!